nhs-analystx/data-viz/resources.md

 ## Blogs

 A number of blogs have been created and available to read on the [AnalystX workspace](https://future.nhs.uk/DataAnalytics/view?objectId=34562160).
-Please contact us if you would like to work with us to create a blog about the Process Mining work you are involved in – please email [england.analystx@nhs.net](mailto:england.analystx@nhs.net)
+Please contact us if you would like to work with us to create a blog about the Data Viz work you are involved in – please email [england.analystx@nhs.net](mailto:england.analystx@nhs.net)

 ## Links